What Did Erwin Chargaff Contribution To Dna

 Challenging the "Tetranucleotide Hypothesis"

 At the time Chargaff began his research, the prevailing view of DNA was largely shaped by the "tetranucleotide hypothesis," proposed by Phoebus Levene.
-This hypothesis suggested that DNA was a simple polymer composed of repeating units of four nucleotides: adenine (A), guanine (G), cytosine (C), and thymine (T), in a fixed sequence.
+And this hypothesis suggested that DNA was a simple polymer composed of repeating units of four nucleotides: adenine (A), guanine (G), cytosine (C), and thymine (T), in a fixed sequence.
 According to Levene, DNA was a relatively monotonous molecule, primarily serving a structural role within the cell.
 Proteins, with their greater complexity and diversity, were considered the more likely candidates for carrying genetic information.

 Chargaff, however, was skeptical of this simplistic view.
 He believed that DNA, as the carrier of heredity, must possess a level of complexity that the tetranucleotide hypothesis failed to capture.
 He set out to meticulously analyze the nucleotide composition of DNA from various organisms, using newly developed paper chromatography techniques.